-2017-12-05; PS added 2019-09-10; PPS added 2022-01-02
+2017-12-05 with a PS added on 2019-09-10 and a PPS added on 2022-01-02

 UPDATE 2022-03-17: I’m more optimistic about carbon capture and green energy subsidies (including nuclear, of course) than when I wrote this.
 It’s probably time to just rewrite this.